HVML/purring-cat/README.md

 ## Current Status

+This project was launched in Aug.
+2020.

-Currently, a loosely collaborative group is actively developing Purring Cat.
+Currently, a loosely collaborative team is actively developing Purring Cat.
 Now, we have the initial code for the following module(s):

 - HVML Parser.

-We welcome anybody can take part in the development and contribute your effort!
+We welcome anybody to take part in the development and contribute your effort!

 ## Building